 An individual with both general education (multiple or single subject) and special education preliminary teaching credentials may complete one set of clear credential requirements through a Teacher Induction Program.
 The list of professional development options in the Individual Learning Plan (ILP) must address the candidate’s needs for both the general education and special education credentials.

 An individual who earned the clear multiple or single subject credential by completing a general education Induction Program who subsequently earns a preliminary Education Specialist Instruction Credential (in any of the specialty areas) may be recommended for the clear Education Specialist Credential without being required to repeat an induction program.

 Transition to the Clear Credential for holders of Level I Credentials

-California prepared holders of the Level I Education Specialist Instruction Credential may obtain the Clear Education Specialist Instruction Credential through completion of a Commission-approved Teacher Induction Program and completion of the Level II content that is now embedded in the preliminary credential program.
+California prepared holders of the Level I Education Specialist Instruction Credential may obtain the Clear Education Specialist Instruction Credential through completion of a Commission-approved Teacher Induction Program.
 Please see the Teacher Induction FAQs found on the Commission’s web site for more information.
 (See Terms and Definitions).